Ashes of the Singularity

-Ashes of the Singularity is a real-time strategy video game developed by Oxide Games and Stardock Entertainment.
+Ashes of the Singularity is a Science Fiction real-time strategy video game developed by Oxide Games and Stardock Entertainment.
 The game was released for Microsoft Windows on March 31, 2016.
 The game features massive battles involving thousands of units on vast battlefields.
 As such, it requires relatively high-end hardware.
 A standalone expansion pack, called Ashes of the Singularity: Escalation was released in November 2016, but was later merged into the main game.

 Gameplay

 Ashes of the Singularity is a real-time strategy video game, featuring two primary factions: the Post-Human Coalition and the Substrate.
 Its main distinction is its ability to handle thousands of individual units engaging in combat simultaneously, far greater than most other games of its kind, across large maps and without abstraction.
 This is achieved through a newly developed engine called Nitrous designed to fully leverage modern 64-bit multi-core processors, reflected in the relatively high system requirements (which include a quad-core processor).
 To allow players to effectively control such large numbers of units, groups of individual units can be combined into "meta-units" which operate in a cohesive manner, upon which complex strategies can be developed.